-Students must take either ENG 101 or ENG 130 within the six (6) hour English requirement.
+1Strongly recommended elective but not required.
+2Students must take either ENG 101 or ENG 130 within the six hour English requirement.

-Physical Education
+Physical Education1

 The successful completion of the physical education transfer program will enable the student to obtain an associate in science degree and to transfer with junior status to most fouryear colleges and universities.
 To ensure satisfactory transfer, the student is advised to investigate the institution to which he or she plans to transfer for specific general education requirements.